 If you want a photo of yourself, find someone with a nice camera (they'll most likely take better pictures than someone using a cell phone) and ask if they'd like their picture taken.
 Take the shot with the same composition as you'd like yours and show them what it looks like.
 Then ask if they'll take one of you in return.

-23. Full Moon Tours at the Taj Mahal
+23. Consider a Full Moon Tour at the Taj Mahal

 Since the Taj was constructed with such pristine translucent marble, when you are inside you can actually see the moonlight glow through the marble.
 It is said to be spectacular.
 For a few days before and after each full moon, the Taj Mahal is open for night tours but be sure to book ahead because they only let in a certain amount of people each night.
 It typically cost 750 rupees ($11.50 USD) for the moonlight tour.